Step 1: List All Tasks and Resource Requirements

 This type of estimate can be created using historical data or by relying on the work experience of the person making the estimate.
 It’s mostly used by managers, stakeholders, or people familiar with what a larger scope of the project entails.

-Now it’s time to use the information you’ve gathered from performing Steps 3 and 4 to finalize the dates and create fixed deadlines for tasks.
+Now, it’s time to use the information you’ve gathered from performing Steps 3 and 4 to finalize your budget estimate.

-You could also perform one final check to ensure everything and everyone you need for the project is in fact available, in case your company is working on multiple projects before you send in your schedule to the potential client.
+You could also perform one final check to ensure everything and everyone you need for the project is, in fact, available, in case your company is working on multiple projects before you send in your final budgetary draft.

 Step 6: Keep Track of the Project Budget and Assess the Team

-So, you’ve created an initial project estimate, got the schedule approved by your clients, assigned tasks to your team, and got the project underway.
+So, you’ve created an initial project budget estimate, assigned tasks to your team, and got the project underway.

-However, project cost estimates don’t stop once the project has started, in fact, some would argue they’re even more important while the project is in its execution phase.
+However, budget estimates don’t stop once the project has started, in fact, some would argue they’re even more important while the project is in its execution phase.
 Why?
-They help managers keep track of expenses and monitor the gap between estimated and actual costs.
+They help managers keep track of expenses and monitor the gap between estimated and actual budget requirements.

 Tracking the latter is a good way to improve the accuracy of future estimates, as it allows team leads to learn from it and assess different aspects involved in completing a project and leading a team.
 Aspects such as: